thashimoto1998/celestia-cosmos-sdk/docs/core/baseapp.md

 The [`Commit` ABCI message](https://tendermint.com/docs/app-dev/abci-spec.html#commit) is sent from the underlying Tendermint engine after the full-node has received _precommits_ from 2/3+ of validators (weighted by voting power).
 On the `BaseApp` end, the `Commit(res abci.ResponseCommit)` function is implemented to commit all the valid state transitions that occured during `BeginBlock`, `DeliverTx` and `EndBlock` and to reset state for the next block.

-To commit state-transitions, the `Commit` function calls the `Write()` function on `deliverState.ms`, where `deliverState.ms` is a branched multistore of the main store `app.cms`.
+To commit state-transitions, the `Commit` function calls the `Write()` function on `deliverState.ms`, where `deliverState.ms` is a branched multistore of the main store `app.store`.
 Then, the `Commit` function sets `checkState` to the latest header (obtbained from `deliverState.ctx.BlockHeader`) and `deliverState` to `nil`.

-Finally, `Commit` returns the hash of the commitment of `app.cms` back to the underlying consensus engine.
+Finally, `Commit` returns the hash of the commitment of `app.store` back to the underlying consensus engine.
 This hash is used as a reference in the header of the next block.

 ### Info

 The [`Info` ABCI message](https://tendermint.com/docs/app-dev/abci-spec.html#info) is a simple query from the underlying consensus engine, notably used to sync the latter with the application during a handshake that happens on startup.
-When called, the `Info(res abci.ResponseInfo)` function from `BaseApp` will return the application's name, version and the hash of the last commit of `app.cms`.
+When called, the `Info(res abci.ResponseInfo)` function from `BaseApp` will return the application's name, version and the hash of the last commit of `app.store`.

 ### Query